 Conclusion

-The fact is the impact of urbanization on drinking water quality is a multifaceted challenge that demands comprehensive solutions.
-Sustainable urban development must prioritize not only the quantity but also the quality of water resources.
-Implementing advanced water treatment technologies, addressing infrastructure deficiencies, and promoting responsible urban practices are vital steps toward securing safe and clean drinking water for burgeoning urban populations.
+The impact of urbanisation on drinking water quality is a difficult subject requiring comprehensive solutions.
+Sustainable urban growth must prioritize both the amount and quality of water resources.
+Implementing contemporary water treatment technology, addressing infrastructure deficiencies, and fostering good urban practices are all crucial to maintaining safe and clean drinking water for rising urban populations.

 Leave a Reply